JoshData/crs-reports-website/README.md

 ## Running the site generator

-Fetch the latest CRS reports metadata and files from our private archive:
+Fetch the latest CRS reports metadata and files from our private archive and then pre-process them:

-	./fetch_reports_files.sh

-## Generating the website

-Re-format the HTML scraped from CRS.gov so that it is safe to embed on our site:

-	./clean_html.py
+	./fetch_reports_files.sh # pulls the files into 'incoming' ./process_incoming.py # cleans HTML and transforms JSON to our public format, writing to 'reports'

-which will generate a file in `sanitized-html` for every HTML file in `cache`.
-The sanitization is slow, which is why we do this step separately.
+The HTML sanitization step in `process_incoming.py` is slow, which is one reason why we do this step separately.
 It will skip files it's already done.

+The above steps are the only steps that require access to our private archive.
+If you don't have access to our private archive, you can grab some of our public files and put them into the `reports` directory (TODO: say more about this).

-Generate the website in the `build` subdirectory:
+Generate the complete website in the `build` subdirectory:

 	./build.py

+For testing, if you want to speed up this step and just build the output for one report, you can give it a report number:

+	ONLY=RS20444 ./build.py

+For testing, to view the unpublished website, you can run:

+	(cd build; python -m SimpleHTTPServer)

+and then visit http://localhost:8000/ in your web browser.

-You then must upload it to the public space:
+You must then upload the built site to the public space:

 	./publish.sh